A Tough Everest Trek

 Gokyo – Gokyo Ri (5357m/19,216ft) – Gokyo : 3/4 hours

 The views around Gokyo are tremendous.
-From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes It is a two-hour climbing to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
-You will take this easy day for rest and acclimatization.
+From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes.
+It is a two-hour climb to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
+This easy day helps with acclimatization.

 Gokyo – Thangna: 3 hours.